LiamBatiste/Port-Prospects/README.md

 An analytical approach to identifying potential opportunities for marketing Wärtsilä’s advanced propulsion solutions tailored towards defence, tankers and cargo vessels through market segmentation.
 Further bolstered by identifying target ports of interest.

+This vessel segmentation was selected because both freighter and defense vessel types are consistently highlighted as vessels of interest on their website.
+This approach also enables a more granular analysis, providing more targeted leads for other Wärtsilä stakeholders to follow up on regarding their efforts and resource allocation.

 # Kaggle Dataset
 ![image](https://github.com/user-attachments/assets/8d9f0f12-9a24-4afa-afc7-062859b1be46)